Board of Directors

 Clinical Psychologist at LMV Psychological Wellness, P.C.

-Dr. Vraney is a member of the American Psychological Association, American Association of Marriage and Family Therapy, National Eating Disorder Association, and International Association of Eating Disorders Professionals.
+Dr. Vraney is a member of the American Psychological Association, National Eating Disorder Association, and International Association of Eating Disorders Professionals.
 She is licensed in the states of New York, Connecticut, and Massachusetts.

 Nicole Moore is a first generation college graduate from Harlem, NY.
 She attended The Young Women’s Leadership School of East Harlem.
 As an undergraduate she attended the University at Albany, SUNY where she earned a BA in English Literature with a minor in Women’s Studies.
 During her time at SUNY Albany, Nicole was part of the Residential Life program on campus.
 In addition she was a member of the Women’s Studies Teaching Collective where she facilitated courses for fellow undergraduates.
 During her senior year she applied for the Teach for America program and landed a slot as a 2014 TFA Corps Member in New York City.
 In 2016 she earned her Masters in Education from Relay Graduate School of Education in New York City.
 This fall she will being her sixth year as a 5th grade teacher at P.S.
 5 Ellen Lurie in Inwood, NY.